Allkams/Fluid-Simulation-3D/MANUAL.md

 - **Bounding Volume:** As this is not a open world simulation, this value desides the volume and area the simulation can be inside.
 - **Colors:** This collapsable header have 4 collapsable headers inside of it.
 Each color gives the value for a gradient.
 Color 1 0%, Color2 33%, Color3 66%, Color4 100%.
 This makes debugging easier!

+## The code
+>[!CAUTION]
+>As the code is still a work in progress and this project will be an ongoing side project for me, there will be a lot of timers and debug information available that might make the code unreadable.

+The code is mostly c++ and have been attempted to keep clean to make it as readable as possible.
+Most of the code is found in "../engine/physics/physicsWorld.cc" and "../engine/physics/physicsWorld.h".

 ## Dependencies
 - CMake 3.2
 - C++ 20